jays27/Jay/aboutme.md

 title: About me
 ---

-At this point you would very well know my name but just to refresh your memory, I am Jay Saptarshi and i am currently pursuing my masters in Computer Science from UNC Charlotte.
-I will graduate in May 2020 and i am looking for opportunities in Data Science, Data Analytics, Business Intelligence, Business Analytics.
+Currently pursuing my Master's degree in Computer Science from University of North Carolina at Charlotte.
+Expected Graduation in May 2020.
+Looking for opportunities in Data Science, Data Analyst, Business Inteligence Analyst.

-I love playing sports and being outdoors.
+Enthusiastic and motivated to acquire knowledge in Data Science and Machine Learning.
+Skilled in applying machine learning algorithm, creating statistical models for Data Analysis.

+Skillful with Languages C, C++, HTML, CSS, JavaScript, SQL, BI, JAVA, Python, R and Libraries & Frameworks such as Eclipse, Hadoop, Spark, Tensorflow, OpenCV, AWS Cloud Technology, Scikit, Tableau, NumPy, Pandas, Matplotlib, Keras, BeautifulSoup